nathallye/sql-database/README.md

 USE Sakila;

 SELECT * FROM customer -- trás todos os campos
-WHERE NOT active; -- traś os registros que ativo é igual a 0(false)
+WHERE NOT active; -- trás os registros que ativo é igual a 0(false)
 ```

 ### Manipulando NULL